Planning to revamp your home but can’t make up your mind on the best layout for your kitchen?

 U-shaped kitchens provide both efficiency and functionality.
 Plus, you get the flexibility to install an island in your kitchen.

 As the name suggests, a U-shaped kitchen layout forms a “horseshoe” shape.
 (No surprises there.)

-A U-shaped kitchen has a similar look to a galley kitchen design, but with one end closed off and generally a wider aisle.
+U-shaped kitchens have a similar look to galley kitchens but with one end closed off and generally a wider aisle.